luafun/luafun/doc/reducing.rst

               iterator:min()

-   Return a minimum value from the iterator using :func:`operator.min` or ``<`` for numbers and other types respectivly.
+   Return a minimum value from the iterator using :func:`operator.min` or ``<`` for numbers and other types respectively.
 The iterator must be non-null, otherwise an error is raised.

    Examples: